WanderingScribe

 Memory lane

 It has been so long since I wrote in this blog.
-I thought I had finally put it all behind me, but emailing an old Headmaster today reminded me of it all....
+I thought I had finally put it all behind me, but today, emailing an old Headmaster in a school I worked in, reminded me of it all....

 A walk on the beach to blow the cobwebs away.